Ralcactus/GameMaker-Anywhere/README.md

 ## Info
 <p align="left">
-A work in progress open source port of gamemaker to several consoles (3ds only currently) using devkitpro and C. https://discord.gg/cc2YA2pChU
+A work in progress open source port of gamemaker to several consoles (3ds and gamecube only currently) using devkitpro and C. https://discord.gg/cc2YA2pChU
 </p>